-Whether you are hosting a Super Bowl party or greeting the New Year with friends in your home, if you are planning to serve alcohol at any type of party it is important to take steps to limit your liquor liability and make sure you have the proper insurance.
+Whether you're hosting a Super Bowl party for 50 or greeting the New Year with a few friends, if you're planning to serve alcohol at your home take steps to limit your liquor liability and make sure you have the proper insurance.

-Social host liability, the legal term for the criminal and civil responsibility of a person who furnishes liquor to a guest, can have a serious impact on party throwers.
-Social host liability, also known as “Dram Shop Liability” laws vary widely from state to state, but 43 states have them on the books.
+Also known as “Dram Shop Liability,” social host liability laws vary widely from state to state, but 43 states have them on the books.
 Most of these laws also offer an injured person, such as the victim of a drunk driver, a method to sue the person who served the alcohol.
 There are circumstances under these laws where criminal charges may also apply.

-While a social host is not liable for injuries sustained by a drunken guest (as they are also negligent), the host can be held liable for third parties, and may even be liable for passengers of the guest who have been injured in their car.
+While a social host is not liable for injuries sustained by a drunken guest (as the guest is also negligent), the host can be held liable for harm to third parties, and even for passengers of the guest who have been injured in their car.

-If you plan to serve alcohol at a party the I.I.I. offers the following tips to promote safe alcohol consumption and reduce your social host liability exposure:
+Remember that a good host is a responsible host.
+If you plan to serve alcohol at a party, promote safe alcohol consumption and take these steps to reduce your social host liability exposure: